jbettgenhaeuser/MutChromSeq/Readme.md

 Map (cleaned) rawdata of your wild type and the mutants against the denovo assembly.
 We reccomend using [bwa](http://bio-bwa.sourceforge.net/) and [samtools](http://samtools.sourceforge.net/).

+**The filename of the pileup file will be used internally as an identifier.
+Please make sure this filename is unique for each mutant.
+E.g. pileup-m1.txt, pileup-m2.txt ...**

 ```
 bwa index assembly.fasta
 bwa aln assembly.fasta read1.fastq > read1.aln